China's pandemic Olympics begins, with lockdown and boycotts

 While the political issues have overshadowed the run-up, as with any Olympics, attention will shift Saturday — at least partially — from the geopolitical issues of the day to the athletes themselves.

 All eyes turn now to whether Alpine skiing superstar Mikaela Shiffrin, who already owns three Olympic medals, can exceed sky-high expectations.
 How snowboard sensation Shaun White will cap off his Olympic career — and if the sport’s current standard-bearer, Chloe Kim, will wow us again.
-And whether Russia’s women will sweep the medals in figure skating.
+And just how many medals Russia’s figure skaters will run away with — though Nathan Chen and the rest of the Americans put a roadblock in their way Friday at the team competition.

 As they compete, the conditions imposed by Chinese authorities offer a stark contrast to the party atmosphere of the 2008 Games.
 Some flight attendants, immigration officials and hotel staff have been covered head-to-toe in hazmat gear, masks and goggles.
 There is a daily testing regimen for all attendees, followed by lengthy quarantines for all those testing positive.